Skip to content

 Parquet and Iceberg are first-class: row group metadata is read once in the main process at split-generation time (no data scan, just the file footer — typically a few KB per file).
 Row groups are packed into split_bytes-sized chunks.
 A single large file can produce many chunks assigned to different workers.

-Large ORC or CSV files
+Large CSV or JSONL files

 Sub-File Splitting